BunmiA/msc-exploring-neural-networks/README.md

 # msc-exploring-neural-networks
  This project investigates different neural network archieture for emotion recognition

- ### CNNs
+ ### Simple CNNs

  The project begins with constructing a neural network as described in https://ai.google/research/pubs/pub42455.
+The paper suggest using a Local response normalization layer but it was swapped

  ### using Pre trained models